Supreme Court Issues 9-0 Unanimous Decision With Major Nationwide Implications! Expansion Now Sought

 What was the Supreme Court's 9-0 ruling in Barnes v.
 Felix?

 The Supreme Court unanimously rejected the 'moment-of-threat' doctrine for excessive force claims.
-They ruled that such claims must be analyzed under the 'totality of the circumstances,' considering all events leading up to and during the use of force, not just the final moment.
+They ruled that such claims must be analyzed under the 'totality of the circumstances,' considering all events leading up to and during the encounter, not just the final split second.

-What is the Fifth Circuit's 'risk of flight' doctrine?
+What is the Fifth Circuit's 'risk of flight' doctrine in Barnes v.
+Felix?

-Plaintiffs argue the 'risk of flight' doctrine conflicts with Tennessee v.
-Garner, which states deadly force is only justified if an officer has probable cause to believe the suspect poses a significant threat of death or serious physical harm, not merely for fleeing.
+The new petition argues the Fifth Circuit's 'risk-of-flight' doctrine conflicts with Supreme Court precedent like Tennessee v.
+Garner, which states deadly force is only justified if an officer has probable cause to believe the suspect poses a significant threat of death or serious physical harm, not merely fleeing.

-What is the current status of Barnes v.
-Felix before the Supreme Court?
+What is the current status of the Barnes v.
+Felix case?

-The case is back before the Supreme Court.
-The defendants have filed a waiver of response to the cert petition, indicating they will not oppose review unless the Court requests it, which could expedite the process.
+The defendants have filed a waiver of response to the cert petition, meaning they will not oppose Supreme Court review unless the Court specifically requests it.
+This could accelerate the Supreme Court's decision on whether to hear the case again.

 Related News